 - Outline what imaging is required and how to biopsy

 - Discuss what treatment patients can expect and who can avoid treatment

-Carcinoma in-situ of the Breast (20 mins of CPD)
+Carcinoma in-situ of the Breast (20 mins)

 CPD Documentation and Reflection Activity Tool